firewalla/msp-api-examples/README.md

 # Firewalla Managed Security Portal (MSP) API Examples

 This repository contains code examples that demonstrate how to use [Firewalla MSP API](https://docs.firewalla.net/) to interact with [Firewalla MSP](https://firewalla.net/).
+You can read, play with or adapt from these examples to create your own appliance.

 ## Prerequisites